 Because TIRF is a surface-selective technique, which probes only a sub-micron layer of the fluid, bioassays that are immobilized at the surface are excited and fluoresce, while molecules and other particles in the bulk of solution are not excited, and respectively, do not fluoresce.
 This allows for the testing of complex biological fluids, such as whole blood, with no or minimal sample preparation, which drastically reduces the turn-around time between the moments "sample-in" and "result-out."

 A classical TIRF array, which is shown at the bottom of Figure 4, can use only a sub-micron layer of bioassays, which is virtually a 2-dimensional geometry - bioassay molecules are immobilized in a single monolayer.
-Therefore, the fluorescence signal of classical arrays is low; expensive scientific-grade cameras are necessary to image them.
+Therefore, the fluorescence signal is low; expensive scientific-grade cameras are necessary to image them.
 In 2013, after experimenting with a multitude of materials, we discovered that silk fibroin, the same natural protein that spiders use for their webs, tremendously enhances the signal of TIRF arrays.
 Silk fibroin is one of the few natural proteins whose refractive index is close to that of glass.
 This property is responsible for the beautiful shimmering of silk fibers in clothing.
 If deposited onto a glass or plastic slide, silk fibroin captures the excitation light, becomes an integral part of TIRF lightguide, and allows for an increase in the amount of immobilized bioassay molecules by a thousand-fold.
-Silk-enhanced TIRF arrays fluoresce brightly; cell phone cameras are sensitive enough to detect their response.
+Silk-enhanced TIRF arrays fluoresce brightly; and cell phone cameras are sensitive enough to detect their response.
 Additionally, silk is a remarkably stable protein.
 Its shelf life extends to several months and even years.
 Silk also stabilizes other biological molecules that otherwise would require refrigeration, a quality very desirable for applications in low resource settings.
 Recently, we developed new materials that are more robust than silk and function similar to silk.
 We updated the name from silk- to “3D-enhanced” TIRF arrays.

 Figure 4.
-Silk-enhanced TIRF microarray in comparison with classical TIRF microarray.
+3D-enhanced TIRF microarray in comparison with classical 2D microarray.

 Figure 3.
 Photo and schematics of iDiagnostics.